rwynn/monstache-site/src/advanced.md

 inserted without a `deletedAt` property, but later updated to include the `deletedAt` property then monstache will remove the previously indexed document from the elasticsearch index.

+!!! note
-Note you could also return `doc` above instead of returning `true` and get the same result, however, it's a slight performance gain to simply return `true` when not changing the document because you are not copying data in that case.
+	You can return `doc` above instead of returning `true` and get the same result, however, it's a slight performance gain to simply return `true` when not changing the document because you are not copying data in that case.

 You may have noticed that in the first example above the exported mapping function closes over a var named `counter`.
 You can use closures to maintain state between invocations of your mapping function.